a7medkamel/crontab-core-engine/README.md

 ## Handle Job Execution

-In this fork for `taskmill-core-cron` you need to change the `handler` method in `./lib/time/program.js` to execute your desired behavior.
+In this fork of `taskmill-core-cron` you need to change the `handler` method in `./lib/time/program.js` to execute your desired behavior.

 The current handler will console.log() the event